puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policy-map-chrome-to-newedge.md

 # Google Chrome to Microsoft Edge policy mapping

-The following table maps the Google Chrome policies to the relevant Microsoft Edge (version 77 or later) policies.
+This article shows how the Google Chrome policies map to the relevant Microsoft Edge (version 77 or later) policies.

-> [!NOTE]
+## Google Chrome to Microsoft Edge policy map

-> The Microsoft Edge policy is the name of the policy with a link to the policy details.
-The last column contains the Group Policy name.
+In the following table, the **Microsoft Edge policy** is the name of the policy with a link to the policy details.

-## Google Chrome to Microsoft Edge policy mapping table
 |Google Chrome|Microsoft Edge|
 |-|-|
 |[AbusiveExperienceInterventionEnforce](https://cloud.google.com/docs/chrome-enterprise/policies/?policy=AbusiveExperienceInterventionEnforce)|Not applicable|